SDG 14 - Strategic Initiatives

 Minimize Alteration of Aquatic Ecosystems

-- Hazardous Chemical Waste Policy: Prevents contamination of the local ecosystem.
+- Hazardous Chemical Waste Policy: Prevents contamination of the local ecosystem through safe disposal practices.

-- Ontario Environment Assessment Process: New build sites are reviewed by the Ministry of the Environment, Conservation and Parks and denied if there are environmental concerns.
+- Ontario Environment Assessment Process: New build sites are reviewed by the Ministry of the Environment, Conservation and Parksfor environmental impact and halted if risks to ecosystems are identified.

 - President’s Advisory Committee on the Environment and Sustainability: Includes broad representation from faculty, staff, and students with a mandate to design and execute a Climate & Sustainability Strategy, including a focus on grounds management & biodiversity.